 As a starting point, Arctic Watch Lodge was built and is operated with the environment kept top of mind.
 Their airstrip was designed to decrease impact on the surrounding environment, they maintain a system of trails to prevent land scarring, and sewage and garbage are handled in the most environmentally friendly way possible.
 They also keep visitors to a minimum so as not to disturb the local ecosystem.

-“The climate’s really changing quite dramatically,” says Richard.
+“The climate’s really changing quite dramatically,” he says.
 “It’s just plain warmer and dryer.
 The permafrost is receding.
 Two summers ago we had mosquitoes.
 There’s never been mosquitoes in that part of the Arctic, but we had mosquitoes.”
-They’ve also spotted birds such as sparrows and sandhill cranes that aren’t native to the area, and seen the number of polar bears mushroom, which they attribute to diminished ice in the northwest passage on Somerset Island.
+Beyond the bugs, the Webers have spotted birds, such as sparrows and sandhill cranes, that aren’t native to the area, and seen the number of polar bears mushroom, which they attribute to diminished ice in the northwest passage on Somerset Island.